WeihangLiu2024/Content_Aware_NeRF/readme.md

 # A-CAQ for radiance field

-This is the reference code for paper "Content-Aware Radiance Fields: Aligning Model Complexity with Scene Intricacy Through Learned Bitwidth Quantization" submitted to ECCV 2024
+This is the reference code for paper "Content-Aware Radiance Fields: Aligning Model Complexity with Scene Intricacy Through Learned Bitwidth Quantization" accepted by ECCV 2024

 Supported public datasets should be initially downloaded from the internet